awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.BestPractices.md

 Amazon Aurora MySQL instances that use the `db.t2.small` or `db.t2.medium` DB instance classes are best suited for applications that do not support a high workload for an extended amount of time\.
 T2 instances are designed to provide moderate baseline performance and the capability to burst to significantly higher performance as required by your workload\.
 They are intended for workloads that don't use the full CPU often or consistently, but occasionally need to burst\.
 The `db.t2.small` and `db.t2.medium` DB instance classes are best used for development and test servers, or other non\-production servers\.
 For more details on T2 instances, see [T2 Instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/t2-instances.html)\.

-The Performance Schema should not be enabled on Amazon Aurora MySQL T2 instances\.
+The MySQL Performance Schema should not be enabled on Amazon Aurora MySQL T2 instances\.
 If the Performance Schema is enabled, the T2 instance might run out of memory\.

 When you use a T2 instance for the primary instance or Aurora Replicas in an Aurora MySQL DB cluster, we recommend the following:
 + If you use a T2 instance as a DB instance class in your DB cluster, then we recommend that all instances in your DB cluster use the same DB instance class\.
 For example, if you use `db.t2.medium` for your primary instance, then we recommend that you use `db.t2.medium` for your Aurora Replicas as well\.
 + Monitor your CPU Credit Balance \(`CPUCreditBalance`\) to ensure that it is at a sustainable level\.
 That is, CPU credits are being accumulated at the same rate as they are being used\.

   When you have exhausted the CPU credits for an instance, you see an immediate drop in the available CPU and an increase in the read and write latency for the instance\.
 This situation results in a severe decrease in the overall performance of the instance\.